-The Repo Benchmarks are anchored in arm's length transactions.
-Transactions between affiliated institutions in which neither institution is operating in a fiduciary capacity are removed, where possible and applicable.
-For example, best efforts are made to remove such transactions from the tri-party data provided by BNYM, but are not relevant to the GCF data provided by DTCC Solutions as the GCF market segment is blind-brokered.
-Such transactions are not removed from the bilateral repo data provided by DTCC Solutions, given that counterparty names are not currently available in the submitted data.
-A trim applied to the bilateral repo data automatically removes low rate transactions that are likely not solely motivated by the desire to finance Treasury securities from the calculation of the SOFR, and staff may use expert judgment to remove any high rate outlier trades.
+GCF data as the GCF market segment is blind-brokered.
+Such transactions are not removed from the bilateral repo data.
+The Federal Reserve Bank of New York would seek public comment on any material change to the composition or calculation methodology of the rates if there is ever any future effort to remove such transactions.
+A trim applied to the bilateral repo data automatically removes low rate transactions that are likely not solely motivated by the desire to finance Treasury securities from the calculation of the SOFR, and staff may use expert judgment to remove any high rate or high volume outlier trades.